 Importantly, the Unique Document Identification Number is not required for certified true copies.

 4. Whether UDIN will be applicable only for manually signed documents or also for digitally signed certificates being uploaded online such as Form 15 CB?

-5. Registration Procedure:
+5. Registration Procedure for UDIN:

-The, a Partnership Firm cannot be registered on the UDIN.
-It's only that it's members of ICAI having full-time Certificate of Practice can register on UDIN Portal.
+A Partnership Firm cannot be registered on the portal.
+Only members of ICAI having a full-time Certificate of Practice(COP) can register on the portal.

 Step 1: Visit website: udin.icai.org; Click "Member Registration" or click at "For the first time sign up, click here"

 Step 2: Registration window will be opened.
 After entering Six-digits Membership No., Date of Birth and Year of Enrolment.
 Click "Send OTP".
 An OTP will be sent to the registered Mobile and Email of the Member.